gridsmartercities/python-serverless-template/README.md

 #### [stack-remover.sh][tool-stack-remover]

-This tool is used to remove all the left over PR related cloudformation stacks in AWS.
+This build tool is used to remove all the left over PR related cloudformation stacks in AWS.
 At the end of a staging build, the process picks a list of all the PR related stacks in CREATE_COMPLETE state and, from those, it deletes the ones that do not belong to an open PR in GitHub.

 #### [get-api-url.sh][tool-get-api-url]

-Gets the AWS API URL from the API Name.
+Allows the build to get the AWS API URL from the API Name.

 #### [update-commit-status.sh][tool-update-commit-status]

-This tool creates a commit status of *pending* in the current GitHub commit before running a command in the [buildspec-dev.yaml][buildspec-dev] file (look for a $TAG line in the buildspec for an example).
+This build tool creates a commit status of *pending* in the current GitHub commit before running a command in the [buildspec-dev.yaml][buildspec-dev] file (look for a $TAG line in the buildspec for an example).
 A success or failure status is then created after the command runs, depending on the outcome of the run.
 In this way, you get instant feedback of the build progress in GitHub:

 ![build-progress](images/build-progress.png)